stiofanEimeid/the-online-cookbook/testing.md

 Usernames may be a maximum of eight characters long.
 Passwords must be between eight and twelve characters inclusive.

 In the interest of security, duplicate usernames are not allowed.
 A lowercase version of a user's chosen username is created during a new account registration.
 This is then checked against the lowercase versions of usernames already in the database among the users' collection.
-If such a match exists, users will be met with an error message, prompting them to register with a different name (or login should the user have mistaken the registration page for the login page).
+If such a match exists, the user will be met with an error message, prompting them to register with a different name (or login should the user have mistaken the registration page for the login page).
 As such, a user will not be able to regsiter a username that already exists by changing the case of a letter or letters.

 In order to test this measure, I attempted to login with different case versions of usernames already in the database.
 Being unable to register a duplicate username confirmed that the measure works as intended.